-Map 3 - Countries/territories recorded in association with smuggling routes per period and total weight associated, 2016-2019.
+Map 3 - Asian countries/territories recorded in association with smuggling routes and total weight (2016-2019).

-There are several parallels between the pangolin trafficking and ivory smuggling over the same time period.
+There are several parallels between pangolin trafficking and ivory smuggling over the same time period.
 For ivory - where Kenya and Tanzania were once prominent trafficking countries - there has been a pronounced shift to Nigeria in the past two years.
-This mirrors the pattern of pangolin scale trafficking and points to the likelihood of the same syndicates being involved in both trades.
+This mirrors the pattern of pangolin scale trafficking and points to the likelihood of the same syndicates being involved in both commodities.